Pixabay via Pexels

 The Employment Rights Act 1996

-Section 13 of the Employment Rights Act 1996 (ERA 1996) provides that an employer shall not make a deduction from a worker's wages unless the deduction is authorised by statute, by a relevant provision of the worker's contract, or the worker has previously given written consent to the deduction.
+According to Section 13 of the Employment Rights Act 1996, as published by legislation.gov.uk, an employer shall not make a deduction from a worker's wages unless the deduction is authorised by statute, by a relevant provision of the worker's contract, or the worker has previously given written consent to the deduction.

 Commission clawbacks are wage deductions.
 If you want the legal right to claw back commission, the clawback provision must be included in the employment contract or a written commission plan that is incorporated into the contract by reference.
 A verbal understanding or an informal policy document that the rep hasn't signed won't be sufficient.